 Carpe Diem Education

-In crafting custom programs, we will partner with you to create an itinerary reflective of your goals and desired learning outcomes, that is also in alignment with our mission.
+In crafting a custom program for your college or university group, we will partner with you to create an itinerary reflective of your goals and desired learning outcomes, that is also in alignment with our mission.
 Building community within the group and the host communities, individual and group reflection on activities and volunteer projects, and immersion in local culture through language classes, homestays, or service all comprise the Carpe Diem approach.

 Since 2008, Carpe Diem Education has successfully facilitated international education experiences for over 120 groups and over 1500 students.
 With an impeccable track record for safety and risk management, you can be confident that we will provide an authentic, off-the-grid experience with the best practices in the industry to safely navigate the complexities of traveling in the regions we go.